pexa8335/PolicyGradientsforRL/content/Paper reading/Chapter 1 - The RL Problem..md

 ### 1.7.2 The Value Function Approach

-Instead, we use a **Value Function** approach.
+Instead, we use a Value Function approach.
 We set up a table of numbers, one for each possible state of the game - representing how good that state is.

 *   State ($s$): A specific board configuration.
 *   Value ($V(s)$):** The estimate of the probability of winning starting from state $s$.

 **The strategy:**
-The agent looks at the current state, consider all possible next states, looks up their values and usually chooses the move that leads to the state with the highest value (**Greedy move**).
-Occasionally, it chooses a random move to explore (**Exploratory move**).
+The agent looks at the current state, consider all possible next states, looks up their values and usually chooses the move that leads to the state with the highest value (Greedy move).
+Occasionally, it chooses a random move to explore (Exploratory move).

 ### 1.7.3 The Learning Mechanism (Temporal Difference)

 How do we update the values?
-We use a method called **Temporal Difference (TD) Learning**.
+We use a method called *Temporal Difference (TD)* Learning.

 When the agent moves from state $s$ to a new state $s'$ (and finds $s'$ to be in better position), the value of the earlier state is updated to be closer to the value of the later state.